-industrial projects, the subject will be defined by the industrial representative and a professor making sure that the project will use a significant percentage of the student's competences and skills.
-A close follow up is
+This is the research or industrial project to be performed by the students at the end of the second year.
+For industrial projects, the subject will be defined by the industrial representative and a professor making sure that the project will use a significant percentage of the student's competences and skills.
+A close follow up is performed by both advisors.